AlexeyStruchev/XMLNodes-Number-Compare/README.md

 The utility works with at least two files with different languages and can work with many files.

-There is a message in terminal is printed with path to nodes where there is a different number of nodes
+There is a message in terminal is printed out if there is a different number of nodes with a path to the nodes.